yachielab/FRACTAL/.developer/how_to_debug_FRACTAL.md

     cp -r FRACTALout/nodes/dXX_copy/INPUT_copy FRACTALout/nodes/dXX/
     ```

-5. Debug the code and retry the calculation for the directory by executing the corresponding script saved in `FRACTALout/executed`
+5. Debug the code and retry the calculation only for the directory by executing the corresponding script saved in `FRACTALout/executed`

+6. Execute a test script to check if FRACTAL can work for any combination of options

+    ```
+    cd FRACTALout/test
+    bash test.1.sh
+    ```